MasseyHacks/masseyhacks-tutorials/website-with-github-pages/README.md

 ### Links with the `<a>` tag

-Usually, a web page serves as a stepping stone to other web pages.
+Usually, a web page serves as a Sectionping stone to other web pages.
 Clicking on a link will take you somewhere else in the Internet.
 Links are added to HTML documents using the `<a>` tag.

 As a demonstration, let's add some links that lead to places that are important to you.
 Add a link to your GitHub profile onto your website by editing your `<body>`, like so: